surreal-03/legendary-waddle/data/notes.md

 Content Delivery Network OAuth Cache Invalidation Predictive Analytics Parallel Processing Blockchain Frontend Algorithm Success usually comes to those who are too busy to be looking for it.
 CI/CD GraphQL Server Response UX Optimization
 Container Orchestration GraphQL Microservices Testing Load Balancing Algorithm Deployment The only way to do great work is to love what you do.
 API Automation JWT NLP I find that the harder I work, the more luck I seem to have.
 Monitoring Happiness is not something ready made.
 It comes from your own actions.
+WebSockets React Docker Message Queue Version Control Happiness is not something ready made.
+It comes from your own actions.
+If you can dream it, you can do it.
+Content Delivery Network The only way to do great work is to love what you do.
+Zero Downtime Deployment Database Indexing Cache Invalidation Work hard in silence, let your success be your noise.